sherlock-project/sherlock/README.md

 $ python3 -m unittest tests.all --buffer --verbose
 ```

-Note that the tests are very much a work in progress.
-Significant work is
+Note that we do currently have 100% test coverage.
+Unfortunately, some of
-required to get full test coverage.
-But, the current tests are working
+the sites that Sherlock checks are not always reliable, so it is not uncommon
-properly, and will be expanded as time goes by.
+to get response errors.

 ## Stargazers over time